InjectiveLabs/injective-ts/packages/wallets/wallet-wallet-connect/README.md

 ## 📖 Documentation

 Injective's wallet packages are intended to make it easy for developers to choose exactly what wallets - and subsequent dependencies - they want to include in their projects.

+Keep in mind to include specific wallet images in your public directory, right now we only have:
+- Fireblocks (path: `wallet-connect/fireblocks.webp`)

 Regardless of which wallet package(s) you choose to use you must also have `@injectivelabs/wallet-core` and `@injectivelabs/wallet-base` installed.
 These contain all of the types and core wallet functionality, with the separate wallet packages only providing the necessary dependencies and implementations for their specific wallets.

 Here's a brief example of how to use this package to send 1 INJ.: